 - 6 whole cloves

-- 2″ piece of fresh ginger, sliced in four lengthwise
+- 2-inch piece of fresh ginger, sliced into four lengthwise

 - 1/2 vanilla bean, sliced lengthwise

 Brad’s Spicy Chai